athankefalas/swift-toasts/README.md

 #### Toast Dismiss Action

-The toast dismiss action is an environment value injected in the `toastDismiss` keypath and contains an action that can be used to programmaticaly dismiss a toast depending on a specific user interaction.
+The toast dismiss action is an environment value injected in the `toastDismiss` KeyPath and contains an action that can be used to programmatically dismiss a toast depending on a specific user interaction.

 Please note, that the scheduler automatically handles the duration of a toast so there is no need for a custom toast style to handle automatic dismissal based on the duration of a presented `Toast`.

 #### Toast Presented Alignment

-The toast presented alignment is an *environment* value injected in the `toastPresentedAlignment` keypath and contains the alignment of a presented toast.
+The toast presented alignment is an *environment* value injected in the `toastPresentedAlignment` KeyPath and contains the alignment of a presented toast.
 This can be used to modify the appearance of a toast in specific alignments.
 For example, when a `Toast` is presented at the center alignment it might be preferable to use larger font and icon sizes.

 #### Toast Interactive Dismiss Enabled

-The toast interactive dismiss enabled flag is an *environment* value injected in the `toastInteractiveDismissEnabled` keypath and controls whether a toast should be dismissed as a result of a user interaction.
+The toast interactive dismiss enabled flag is an *environment* value injected in the `toastInteractiveDismissEnabled` KeyPath and controls whether a toast should be dismissed as a result of a user interaction.
 For example, when implementing a custom toast style this flag could be checked before dismissing a toast when it is tapped.

 ## Alternative Presentation Contexts